Arkansas City Police Department works as volunteers, honored as Difference Maker

 Elbert Bonner has been wearing the Arkansas City Police Chief badge since April, but what’s different about him, is he is doing it without a standard paycheck.

-“We needed a law enforcement presents.
+“We needed a law enforcement presence.
 We recently recruited a chief,” Mayor Rick Hales said.

 Hales has been working to revitalize the community making it a spot for cyclist to ride the Delta Heritage Trail.